 So, does experiencing a rainbow of poop colors from your pup sound like something you’d like to avoid?
 Here are some tried and true methods that will keep your doggo’s booty creations consistent.

 - Find a good food and don’t change it much.
 Once you find a brand of dog food that your dog likes to eat and can digest well, it’s a good idea to stick with that same brand of food since changing foods frequently or too rapidly can be rough on a dog’s digestive system and cause diarrhea for a couple days.
+There are even dog foods for diarrhea you can consider if your dog constantly suffers from an upset tummy.

 - Limit treats and chews.
 Limit treats and chews to 10% of your dog’s daily calorie intake.
 If you are giving a lot of treats as part of a training program, reduce the amount of her regular food accordingly.